ortexx/localizationjs/readme.md

 locale.translate("header.title");
 // => "Привет!", because current locale is more important locale.translate("header.description");
-// => "you can do everything", because current locale has not a value for that key locale.translate("buttons.clickWith", [5, "9:27"]);
+// => "you can do everything", because the current locale has not a value for that key locale.translate("buttons.clickWith", [5, "9:27"]);
 // => "click 5 times before 9:27 pm"
 locale.translate("buttons.clickOn", { hours: "9", minutes: "27"});